 ECO 110 - Consumer Economics

 Fosters understanding of American economic system and the individual's role as a consumer.
 Emphasizes application of economic principles to practical problems encountered.
 Alerts students to opportunities, dangers, and alternatives of consumers.
-Lecture 3 hours per week.
-(3 credits)

 ECO 120 - Survey of Economics